Donor Conception Outside the UK

 Egg donation overseas came about because of the perceived and actual shortage of egg donors in the UK in the early 2000s and the apparently endless availability of donors in countries such as Spain, Cyprus and the Czech Republic.
 Reports from those who went out to these countries were very positive.
 The first UK residents started going to Spain before the ending of anonymity for donors in this country in 2005.
 There didn’t seem to be much difference in having anonymous donation in either country, although there was far less information available about Spanish donors.
 But then anonymity for donors ended in the UK and going abroad became a very different prospect.
 However, egg donors remained scarce in the UK for a while thus providing a huge dilemma for those who by that time may have preferred an identifiable donor.

 Sperm donation has traditionally taken place in the UK and it would appear that it is not necessarily a shortage of sperm that is driving people abroad.
 For some time now it has been possible to import sperm to the UK, from Denmark or the US, from donors prepared to be identifiable and thereby complying with UK law.
 This has probably masked a shortfall in UK donors, although it depends on who you talk to as to whether it is considered that the UK has a shortage of donors or not.
 However, there has been a recent trend for people to actually go abroad for sperm donation, single women and lesbians seeming to prefer midwife-led clinics in Denmark and heterosexual couples importing either identifiable or anonymous donor sperm from Denmark to clinics in the Czech Republic or Cyprus.
-Although some people may be seeking to avoid UK legislation, it would appear that most people making the decision to have sperm donation abroad are doing so for financial reasons.
+Although some people may be seeking to avoid UK legislation, it would appear that most people making the decision to have sperm donation abroad are doing so for financial reasons or for that additional information on the donor available at the point of treatment

 The challenge of making a decision that is right for your child